JAlcocerT/JAlcocerT/content/blog/ai-comercial-gpt-multichat.md

 3. And [install Python dependencies](/guide-python/#how-to-install-python-dependencies)
 * We will be using venv first and later create a Docker [Container version with GH Ci/CD](https://github.com/JAlcocerT/Streamlit-MultiChat/pkgs/container/streamlit-multichat) for SelfHosting the GenAI App.

-See the related repository and streamlit app:
+See the related MultiChat repository and streamlit web app:

 {{< cards >}}
   {{< card link="#conclusions" title="MultiChat UI" image="https://raw.githubusercontent.com/JAlcocerT/Streamlit-MultiChat/main/streamlit-multichat.png" subtitle="How the final multichat UI looks like" >}}